NaChristineYu/NaChristineYu.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a third-year undergraduate student at [school of CEMA](http://cema.cufe.edu.cn/index.htm), [CUFE](http://www.cufe.edu.cn/), majoring in Math, Economics, and Finance.
-I had the incredible opportunity to spend the summer of 2023 at [UCLA](https://www.ucla.edu/), immersing myself in courses on Money & Banking and the Art & Technique of Filmmaking.
+I'm currently a third-year undergraduate student at [CEMA](http://cema.cufe.edu.cn/index.htm), [CUFE](http://www.cufe.edu.cn/), majoring in Math, Economics, and Finance.
+During the summer of 2023, I had the incredible opportunity to attend a session at [UCLA](https://www.ucla.edu/), where I delved into courses on Money and Banking, as well as Introduction to Art and Technique of Filmmaking.

-While crafting my self-introduction, I took inspiration from an academic template, intending to create a professional website.
-However, I've come to realize that I don't want to approach this endeavor with utmost seriousness.
-Instead, I'm eager to share my personal experiences, motivations, and lifelong goals—elements that might intertwine with my secret sorrows and ongoing struggles with self-doubt.
-This is the authentic me.
+Actually, I took inspiration from an academic template to create what was intended to be an academic and professional website.
+However, I've decided not to approach this endeavor too formally.
+Instead, I want to share my personal experiences, motivations, and lifelong goals.
+This narrative may touch upon moments of my secret sorrows and my battles with self-doubt, but it represents the authentic me.

 If you're interested in delving into my story, let's embark on this journey together.